mrchow330/Neighborhood-Safety-App/README.md

 - Google Maps API.

+## Related Repositories

+The backend repository can be accessed [here](https://github.com/mrchow330/neighborhood-safety-backend).

 ## Set up/View on Local Machine

 To set up and view the app on your local machine, follow these steps: